ibm-cloud-docs/instructlab/getting-started.md

     ```
     {: screen}

-    Result when authorization is scoped to a specific COS bucket:
+    Result when authorization is scoped to a specific {{site.data.keyword.cos_short}} bucket:
     ```txt
     Getting authorization policies under account abc1234 as user...
     OK